ZHgero/PMCvec/README.md

 Have the text data in the same directory
 Run the jupyter notebook to generate the phrases
  OR
-use the generated phrases and just run the tagging and modeling building parts
+use the generated phrases and just run the tagging and modele building parts